appleby/Lisp-In-Small-Pieces/README.md

 you'll sleep secure knowing you didn't take the easy way out.

-Here are the dependencies required to run the `grand.test` target, including the version numbers that are installed in the above virtual machines.
-The exact version numbers are neither required nor sufficient for a working build.
+Here are the dependencies required to run the `grand.test` target, including the version numbers that are installed in the above mentioned virtual machines.
+The exact version numbers are not a hard requirement, nor a guarantee of a working build.
 They are included only for reference.

 - GCC 5.3.0
 - GNU Make 4.1